Zallo

 A jar of tuna fillets with a black and red label featuring Japanese iconography against a wood background.

-Anchovies are full of tissue-repairing, muscle-building protein, and omega-3 fatty acids which promote heart health.
+Zallo is a strong advocate of the health benefits of its products.
+Tuna is a high-protein, low-fat food.
+It contains omega-3 for heart health, selenium for boosting immunity, and Vitamin B12 to fight anaemia.
+Anchovies are full of tissue-repairing, muscle-building protein, and omega-3 fatty acids too.
 They’re a good source of B vitamins niacin, riboflavin and vitamin B12 (which help promote brain, eye and skin health).
 Anchovies also contain iron to fight fatigue and protect against anaemia, calcium for strong bones and teeth and zinc for immunity, metabolism, digestion and skin health.